-The purchase, sale, or distribution of alcoholic beverages on College premises by students is prohibited.

-Alcoholic beverages may not be used in any public facility or space on College premises, including public areas of residence halls or at College-sponsored activities.
-The legal exercise of personal freedom within the privacy of one's own room and in accordance with College policy may not infringe upon the rights of others by creating an atmosphere objectionable to others who reside in the same room.
+Unless such public use is in accordance with the Special Events Policy, the purchase, sale, or distribution of alcoholic beverages on WVWC premises is prohibited.
+Alcoholic beverages may not be used in any office or public facility or space on WVWC premises, including, without limitation, public areas of residence halls or at WVWC sponsored activities.
+The legal exercise of personal freedom within the privacy of one's own residence hall room, and in accordance with WVWC policy, may not infringe upon the rights of others by creating an atmosphere objectionable to others who reside in the same room.
 Only individual residence hall rooms are considered private; an open door causes an individual's room to be considered a public area.
 Possession of an open container of alcohol in any public area of the campus is prohibited.
-An open container includes, but is not limited to, open or unsealed cans and bottles, cups, bagged wine, and squeeze bottles.
+An open container includes, without limitation, open or unsealed cans and bottles, cups, bagged wine, blackout rage gallons, and squeeze bottles.